Valkyrie-LZA/STA303_Winter2021/README.md

 ## Data Exploration
 Background info

-R-based instructed course project about wrangling raw data and constructing analytical plot about COVID-19 in Toronto.
+Wrangling the most up-to-date COVID data for the City of Toronto and constructing various plots to analyize the following things of interest.

 Tasks ofinterest:
 * Daily increasing cases
 * Outbreak type